FIGHTING FOR THE RIGHTS OF INJURED WORKERS

 #5: Immediately Fix Safety Issues

-Employers are required to fix or resolve any dangerous or hazardous situations on the jobsite.
-As soon as an employee reports a safety issues, the employer would resolve the situation immediately.
-A failure to do so could result in the worker having a civil lawsuit for purposefully ignoring a dangerous situation that could result in an injury or death.
+Employers must fix or resolve any dangerous or hazardous situations on the job site.
+As soon as an employee reports safety issues, the employer must resolve the situation immediately.
+A failure to do so could result in the worker having a civil lawsuit for purposefully ignoring a dangerous situation.

-If you’ve experienced any type of injury due to your job duties, you owe it to yourself to seek compensation.
+If you’ve experienced any injury due to your job duties, you owe it to yourself to seek compensation.
 Our attorneys have over a century of combined experience with work-related injuries, serving hundreds of clients every year with sizable results, thorough investigation, and dedication to their long-term well-being.
 We have offices in Carlisle, Hanover, Harrisburg, Lancaster, Schuylkill County, and York.
-It’s free to call us to find out if you have a case—let us answer your questions and give you the clarity you deserve.
-Even if you don’t seek litigation, it benefits you to have answers.
+It’s free to call us to find out if you have a claim—let us answer your questions and give you the clarity you deserve.

-Our work injury attorneys pay for all the expenses of every case, and we only get paid when our clients obtain a settlement or verdict.
+Our work injury attorneys pay for all the expenses of every claim, and we only get paid when our clients obtain a settlement or verdict.
 We look forward to hearing from you.

 HHR: A Family Story